How To Write For Your Business And Stand Out.

 I recently read a great article on how to write decent titles for your content, entitled This Headline Sucks, it’s a great read, and I would take a look when you can.

 8. Publishing your lovingly created content.

 You have taken the time to write your content; it offers value, and insight and you are ready to release it into the world.
 Showcasing your talents and showing your company why they hired you in the first place, to attract custom.

 Here are some useful tips on making sure your content gets the coverage it deserves, so before you hit that publish button in your CMS of choice remember this:

 - Drag colleagues, kicking and screaming if you have to share it on Linkedin, Twitter, Facebook and more.
-With every share on social media the chances of your content being seen increases.
+With every share on social media the chances of your content getting seen increases.

 - Tweet your post yourself with a leading question for example “8 useful tips on writing content for business – what do you think?”

 - You could always boost your post on Facebook, allocate monies to it and watch it grow.

 - Right before you hit publish – encourage debate with your freshly created content, end the post with a question.